 - A grant cannot pay for both the mentor and apprentice’s wages.

 - Other items as outlined in the General Grant Guidelines.

 How to apply

 Full details of the Arts Mentorship Grant can be found in the Application Guide.

 Applications must be submitted online through our grant management system.
 You will need to create an account to access application forms, save drafts, and submit your application.
 If you don’t have access to a computer or need assistance with your application, please call or visit our offices.

-The Arts Committee will review complete applications to make a funding decision.
-Funding decisions usually take three weeks after the Arts Committee receives the application.
+The Gwaii Trust Board of Directors will review complete applications to make a funding decision.
+Funding decisions usually take three weeks after the Board receives the application.